KarmaPanda/project05/readme.md

 - Alejandro Ramirez

 ## Choices
+- Because each one of the students on our page are majoring in computer science, we chose the following design:
 	- Blue, white, and black technical background for a CSC feel
-- Orange, blue, and hot pink accents for a neon feel
+	- Orange, blue, light blue and hot pink accents for a neon feel
-- Stars on the read more to relate to advancing technologies and art
+	- Stars on the read more images to relate to advancing technologies and art
 	- Fonts chosen are computer science like
 	- White text to be read on the darker background
 	- Light gray selection property to contrast with the dark background
+	- Gray accents in places to not contrast with the bright colors

 ## To Do
 ### Alejandro